Top Banking Regulations & Security Compliance Requirements

 - Transaction Risk Analysis: PSD2 mandates the use of transaction risk analysis to deter fraudulent payments.

-- Dynamic Linking: For payment transactions, the authentication code must be dynamically linked to both the amount and payee.
+- Dynamic Linking: The authentication code must be dynamically linked to both the payee and amount in payment transactions.

 - Mobile App Security: Payment service providers must adopt security measures to mitigate the risk resulting from compromised mobile devices.
 PSD2 also mandates the use of dedicated mobile app cloning counter-measures in applications, also known as replication protection.